moar-things/nenb/experiments/temperature.nend.md

+# @doc
-# @title nend example - temperature converter in HTML and JavaScript
+* title nend example - temperature converter in HTML and JavaScript

 Below is a simple temperature conversion app.
 The first block contains some HTML that displays some input fields.